Surviving a motorbike accident in Vietnam, part 1

 Not all adventures end well however, as I found out one day in September 2014 in Vietnam.

-When I arrived in Can Tho in Vietnam, I revised that thought and feeling somewhat, after seeing the traffic and the way people drove.
+When I arrived in Can Tho in Vietnam, I revised that thought after seeing the traffic and the way people drove.
 I swore I’d never get on a bike in Vietnam.

 However, soon after arriving in the UNESCO heritage town of Hoi An in Vietnam, I booked an easy rider tour to take me from Hoi An to Hue.
 It was $45 but the scenery was meant to be stunning and someone drove you, with your stuff and you just enjoyed the ride.